Moving Boxes: The ULTIMATE Guide

 Rental Moving Boxes

 If you are looking to “Go Green” then your should consider renting these plastic, reusable boxes.
 You can rent them by the week.
 For 1 week the cost is about the same as their cardboard counterparts.
 They only come in 1 size, but they stack easily and, since they are reusable, make less cardboard waste in the environment.
-And, if you decide you want to keep them, these boxes can be purchased for around $30 and then they are yours forever.
+And, if you decide you want to keep them, these boxes can be purchased and then they are yours forever.
 Again, these reusable plastic totes can be rented or purchased from Olympic Moving & Storage.

 Previously Used Moving Boxes